Last updated November 13th, 2021.

-You might imagine that South Korea doesn’t stand a chance of ever surpassing Japan.
-After all, the Korean economy is now barely over 1/4th of its neighbor’s size.
+You may imagine that South Korea doesn’t stand a chance of ever surpassing Japan.
+After all, the Korean economy is barely over 1/4th of its neighbor’s size right now.

 Japan was Asia’s most important regional power for centuries – at least until China caught up in 2010.
 However, Korea is a slightly poorer country and has just 50 million people compared to 120 million in Japan.

 You’d be correct in saying Korea probably won’t catch up to its larger, more populous neighbor in the short to mid-term.
 But there are several reasons why South Korea could outgrow Japan within your lifetime.

 It’s crucial to consider a nation’s long-term growth prospects before investing abroad.
 A rising Korea and declining Japan certainly does have wider implications for anyone investing in Asia.